briaugenreich/WWCodeCloud/CONTRIBUTING.md

     ```
 2. Upload the event graphic to the [images](docs/images) directory.

-3. Copy and paste a new table entry in the [README](README.md#event-resources).
+3. Copy and paste a new table entry **at the top** in the [README](README.md#event-resources).
 Fill in the applicable details. **Be sure to double check everything was updated.** Also be mindful of style and formatting.